sungl123456/37lambdaB/README.md

 ***

-This code is the basis of our work, aiming to train and apply the group-contribution based GNN in the prediction of Vapor-liquid equilibrium data under ambient pressure for binary mixtures with limited descriptors.
+This code is the basis of our work in Interpretable vapor-liquid equilibrium prediction model based on graph neural networks and group-contribution concept, aiming to train and apply the group-contribution based GNN in the prediction of vapor-liquid equilibrium data under ambient pressure for binary mixtures with limited descriptors.
 This is an **alpha version** of the codes used to generate the results published in:

 [Vapor-liquid phase equilibria behavior prediction of binary mixtures using machine learning]